GeoNode/geonode/docs/install/core/index.rst

 Stop all the containers by running

 .. code-block:: shell

-  sudo docker-compose stop
+  docker-compose stop

 Force kill all containers by running

 .. code-block:: shell

-  sudo docker kill $(docker ps -q)
+  docker kill $(docker ps -q)

 To clean up all the images, without deleting the static volumes (i.e. the ``DB`` and the ``GeoServer catalog``)

 .. code-block:: shell

   # Remove all containers
-  sudo docker rm $(sudo docker ps -a -q)
+  docker rm $(docker ps -a -q)

   # Remove all docker images
-  sudo docker rmi $(sudo docker images -q)
+  docker rmi $(docker images -q)

   # Prune the old images
-  sudo docker system prune -a
+  docker system prune -a

 If you want to remove a ``volume`` also

 .. code-block:: shell

   # List of the running volumes
-  sudo docker volume ls
+  docker volume ls

   # Remove the GeoServer catalog
-  sudo docker volume rm -f geonode-gsdatadir
+  docker volume rm -f geonode-gsdatadir

   # Remove all docker volumes
-  sudo docker volume ls -qf dangling=true | xargs -r sudo docker volume rm
+  docker volume ls -qf dangling=true | xargs -r docker volume rm